Poaq-codes/plexRename/README.md

 # plexRename
 Renames shows for Plex compatibility

-Requires shows and folders to be in correct alphanumeric order, or they will be incorrectly relabeled.
+Requires episode titles and season folder names to be in correct alphanumeric order, or they will be incorrectly relabeled.